jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 ---

 # Introduction
 The Gang of Four (GoF) omitted __Object Pool__ as a design pattern from their catalog.
 I'm not sure why, since the concept existed or was emerging at the time of the publication.
-For example, I found a few [Thread Pool](https://en.wikipedia.org/wiki/Thread_pool) references from around that period as well.

 Even if the GoF had included it in their catalog, they may not have considered it a [Creational Design Pattern](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html), since an object is not created when acquired.
 However, I would still consider it a creational pattern, since from the client's point of view, the object is being acquired, even if the specific creation mechanism is encapsulated from the client.

 # Intent
 Object Pool allows multiple clients to access a set resource intensive objects one at a time without having to instantiate them for each use.
-By resource intensive, I mean that the objects are expensive to instantiate or they are coupled to a limited resources, such as a hardware constraint.
+By resource intensive, I mean that the objects are expensive to instantiate or they are coupled to a limited resources, such as a hardware constraint, for example, a [Thread Pool](https://en.wikipedia.org/wiki/Thread_pool).

 An Object Pool is filled with a fixed number of resource intenstive objects at start up.
 Then when a client requests one, it acquires it from the pool and then returns it when done so that it's available for another client.